Priyadarshan A. Manohar, Ph.D.

 - Bachelor of Science, Metallurgical Engineering, University of Poona, India, 1985

-Professional Background2004 to Current: Full time appointment as Associate Professor of Engineering.
+- 2004 to Current: Full time appointment as Professor of Engineering.
 I teach

-several courses within manufacturing and mechanical engineering major such as Engineering
+several courses within manufacturing, industrial and mechanical engineering major such as Engineering

 Materials, Statics and Strength of Materials, Fundamentals of Manufacturing Engineering,

-Production Engineering, Product and Tool Design, Value Design, and Quality Engineering.
+Production Engineering, Product and Tool Design, Value Design, Materials Handling and Plant layout, and Quality Engineering.

 I also teach graduate courses such as `Systems Engineering: Design and Analysis? and

-'Engineering Cost Estimation and Finacial Analysis'within MS program in Engineering
+'Engineering Cost Estimation and Financial Analysis' within MS program in Engineering

 Management.
-I am an active member of RMU Institutaional Review Board, University and
+I am the Chair of RMU Institutaional Review Board, University and

 Materials(ASM), American Society of Engineering Education (ASEE), The Metals, Minerals